 Today I live a wonderful and good life.
-I have a wonderful fiancé I am gonna marry and she has supported me all the time and has been a wonderful help for me during the last year.
 Charlen is good and working, and with people.
-She has been sooo tough, although some years have been hard on her.
-She has been tough and worked her way through this with a lot of her boyfriend Andreas`s help who has supported her and been there for here in past years.
+She has been so tough, although some years have been hard on her.
+She has been tough and worked her way through this with a lot of help from her boyfriend Andreas who has supported her and been there for here in past years.
 Without knowing it for sure, but I think he has contributed greatly to Charlen doing well today and not choosing to end her life.

 My oldest son is an apprentice in my company and plans to start his own company based on the experience, knowledge and motivation he has gained through his apprenticeship and my youngest son is doing very good at school.

 I love my life today as opposed to the first years after the rape.
 I’m working with my children now on rape prevention and providing help in cases when it has happened.
 I have never thought that one could make a difference, but now my daughter and me are 100% sure that bSafe will help many girls in future.
 We will give our best now and help many more benefit from the bSafe alarm and functionality.
 We want to make the world a safer place!

 You can’t break my daughter or me!

 Philadelphia, February 2019